 Gastrointestinal Structure: The digestive structure and functions are also affected by malnutrition.
-A patient can have problems in digestion like absorption of multi-nutrients, acidity, altered gut barrier, and constipation.
+A patient can have problems in digestion, like absorption of multi-nutrients, acidity, altered gut barrier, and constipation.

 Common signs of potential malnourishment among individuals:

 Although malnourished people are not necessarily underweight, weight loss is an essential symptom of undernourishment, which is a type of malnutrition.
 Therefore, a BMI of less than 18.5 kg/m2 is an important sign of a suboptimal nutritional status.
 A rapid unintentional weight loss is another meaningful sign of possible malnourishment, particularly if this is greater than 10% of the initial weight and occurs in less than six months without increasing physical activity or reducing dietary intake.

 Do you have diabetes and you want to put on weight?

-If you have diabetes and you wish to gain weight, it would be ideal for getting tips from an expert nutritionist.
-Since you have to make changes with your lifestyle, you must consult with your diabetic team as well.
-They can help you understand why you might be losing weight or have difficulties in putting up even a few pounds.
+If you have you have diabetes and wish to gain weight, getting tips from an expert nutritionist would be ideal.
+Since you have to make changes to your lifestyle, you must consult with your diabetic team as well.
+They can help you understand why you might be losing weight or have difficulties putting up even a few pounds.